ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/running.md

   value: /tmp/ambassador-config
 ```

-With `AMBASSADOR_CONFIG_BASE_DIR` set as above, $productName$ will create and use the directory `/tmp/ambassador-config` for its generated data.
+With `AMBASSADOR_CONFIG_BASE_DIR` set as above, Emissary will create and use the directory `/tmp/ambassador-config` for its generated data.
 (Note that, while the directory will be created if it does not exist, attempts to turn an existing file into a directory will fail.)

 ## Running as DaemonSet

-$productName$ can be deployed as a DaemonSet to have one pod per node in a Kubernetes cluster.
+Emissary can be deployed as a DaemonSet to have one pod per node in a Kubernetes cluster.
 This setup is especially helpful when you have a Kubernetes cluster running on a private cloud.

 * In an ideal example scenario, you are running containers on Kubernetes alongside with your non-containerized applications running exposed via VIP using BIG-IP or similar products.
 In such cases, east-west traffic is routed based on iRules to certain a set of application pools consisting of application or web servers.
-In this setup, alongside traditional application servers, two or more $productName$ pods can also be part of the application pools.
-In case of failure there is at least one $productName$ pod available to BIG-IP that can take care of routing traffic to the Kubernetes cluster.
+In this setup, alongside traditional application servers, two or more Emissary pods can also be part of the application pools.
+In case of failure there is at least one Emissary pod available to BIG-IP that can take care of routing traffic to the Kubernetes cluster.

 * In manifest files `kind: Deployment` needs to be updated to `kind: DaemonSet`  and  `replicas` should be removed in `spec` section.

 ## Namespaces

-$productName$ supports multiple namespaces within Kubernetes.
-To make this work correctly, you need to set the `AMBASSADOR_NAMESPACE` environment variable in $productName$'s container.
+Emissary supports multiple namespaces within Kubernetes.
+To make this work correctly, you need to set the `AMBASSADOR_NAMESPACE` environment variable in Emissary's container.
 By far the easiest way to do this is using Kubernetes' downward API (this is included in the YAML files from `getambassador.io`):

 ```yaml
 env: